MCPI-Revival/minecraft-pi-reborn/docs/ARCHITECTURE.md

 ## Launch Sequence

 ### Common
-1. The launcher forks itself
+1. The launcher forks itself.
    1. The child process continues the launch sequence.
    2. The original process monitors the child process for crashes.

 ### Client
-1. The launcher is started by the user
+1. The launcher is started by the user.
-   1. The launcher starts several Zenity dialogs to configure MCPI-Reborn
+   1. The launcher starts several Zenity dialogs to configure MCPI-Reborn.
+      1. If the corresponding environmental variable for a setting is specified, it will be used instead of the dialog.
+      2. If a setting is cached, then the dialog's default value will be the cached value instead of the normal default.
+      3. When configuration has been completed, the settings specified will be cached.
-2. The launcher replaces itself with MCPI
+2. The launcher replaces itself with MCPI.
-   1. MCPI-Reborn components are loaded using ``LD_PRELOAD`` and ``LD_LIBRARY_PATH``
+   1. MCPI-Reborn components are loaded using ``LD_PRELOAD`` and ``LD_LIBRARY_PATH``.
-   2. If the Media Layer Proxy is enabled, the Media Layer Proxy Client is started as a sub-process
+   2. If the Media Layer Proxy is enabled, then the Media Layer Proxy Client is started as a sub-process.

 ### Server
-1. The launcher is started by the user
+1. The launcher is started by the user.
-2. The launcher replaces itself with MCPI
+2. The launcher replaces itself with MCPI.

 ## Components